kura-labs-org/DEPLOY_09_TERRAFORM/README.md

 ![db](screenshots/db.png)

 ## Requirements
-- [ ] Add all Terraform files to the pull request.
+- [ x ] Add all Terraform files to the pull request.
 - [ ] Document the process, issues and anything you decided to do differently.
 - [ ] Screenshot samples of your infrastucture from AWS and include in your PR.
 - [ ] DO NOT upload the `terraform.tfstate` file to the repo (it should be ignored by default)